Trump administration in an all-out push to build border wall before election

 Progress has been slower in the Rio Grande Valley of South Texas, the busiest span of the border for illegal crossings and the region that CBP has identified as its top priority for barrier construction.
 Nearly all of the land where the government seeks to build is in private hands.

-The Trump administration has completed just five miles of new barriers in the Rio Grande Valley, CBP officials said, citing the difficulty of accessing and acquiring private land and the engineering challenges of installing the barriers along aging river levees.
+The Trump administration has completed just five miles of new barriers in the Rio Grande Valley, CBP officials said, citing the difficulty of accessing and acquiring private land and the engineering challenges of installing the barriers along river levees.
 CBP officials said they have obtained about 40 percent of the land they need in the Rio Grande Valley.

 Administration officials have pointed to the growing number of migrants caught hiding in tractor trailers or coming ashore on California beaches as an indication the new fencing is forcing smugglers to adopt more-desperate tactics.
 In the San Diego area, where double-layered fencing creates a formidable barrier, the number of migrants arrested in maritime events has tripled since 2018, according to CBP figures.